 In Quebec, osteopaths follow a five-year training program that includes :

-- In-depth anatomy, physiology and pathology
+- In-depth anatomy, physiology and biomechanics

 - Supervised clinical internships